How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-The implementation is as follows.
+It is implemented as follows.

 public class TwoFactorAuthenticationSuccessHandler implements AuthenticationSuccessHandler {